 Population size, fighter expression and number of deutonymphs

 Mean total population size slightly increased over time since we started harvesting (Fig. 4).
 Indeed, mean population size significantly differed between time periods (χ22 = 262.07, p<0.001) (non-significant interaction: χ82 = 7.30, p=0.063) and was also significantly affected by harvesting (χ42 = 15.58, p=0.004).
 Population size was highest when 100% of deutonymphs were harvested (D100), lower when 50% of deutonymphs were harvested (D50), and lowest in all the other treatments (C, J-D50 and J-D100) (treatments C and J-D50 did not differ significantly (χ12 = 0.35, p=0.553), and neither did C and J-D50 differ significantly from J-D100 (χ12 = 0.47, p=0.494)) (Fig. 5A).
 Irrespective of harvesting treatment, total population size significantly increased with increasing time period (Fig. 5B).
-The harvesting treatment significantly affected the proportion of fighters but differently at different time periods (significant interaction harvesting time period: Σ82 = 29.92, p<0.001).
+The harvesting treatment significantly affected the proportion of fighters but differently at different time periods (significant interaction harvesting time period: χ82 = 29.92, p<0.001).
 Within the interaction, the harvesting treatments C and J-D50 did not significantly differ in their effect on proportion of fighters in the different time periods (χ32 = 4.22, p=0.239) and were combined into one level.
 The next two similar responses to the harvesting treatments J-D100 and D50 did, however, differ significantly (χ32 = 11.80, p=0.008) (Fig. 5C).
 In summary, the proportion of fighters was always relatively the lowest when 100% of deutonymphs were harvested (D100 treatment) (Fig. 5C), but when other juveniles were harvested at the same percentage as in D100, (J-D100), and when harvesting 50% of deutonymphs (D50), the proportion of fighters was relatively high in the first time periods, but lower in the last time period (Fig. 5C).
 In contrast, under the combined harvesting treatments of C and J-D50, the proportion of fighters was always high over the whole course of the experiment (Fig. 5C).
+In the online appendix we present the number of fighters and scramblers for each harvesting treatment (Smallegange and Deere 2023).

 Figure 5.
 Population size and structure of the long-term population experiment.
 Mean total population size differed between different harvesting treatments (a) and between the different time periods (b).
 Fighter expression varied over time in most but not all harvesting treatments (c).
 The number of deutonymphs also varied over time in some but not all harvesting treatments (d).
 Errors in all panels are standard errors.
 Harvesting treatments were: harvesting of 100% of all deutonymphs (D100: solid black lines), harvesting of 50% of deutonymphs (D50: dashed black lines), harvesting of other juveniles (excluding deutonymphs) at the same percentage at which deutonymphs where harvested from all juveniles in D100 (J-D100: grey dashed line (c) and solid grey line (d)), harvesting of other juveniles (excluding deutonymphs) at the same percentage at which deutonymphs where harvested from all juveniles in D50 (J-D50: solid grey lines), and no harvesting (C; control treatment: solid grey lines).
 Treatment levels that did not significantly differ from each other are grouped (see main text).
 Note that y-axes do not start at zero.